Thyroid

 How to do it:

-• Lie on your back and lift your legs up to a 90-degree angle.
+• Lie on your back and lift your legs to a 90-degree angle.

-• Slowly lift your hips and legs over your head, supporting your lower back with your hands.
+• Slowly raise your hips and legs, supporting your lower back with your hands.

-• Keep your body straight, with your elbows and arms on the mat for support.
+• Keep the body aligned, with elbows and arms providing support.

 2. Halasana (Plow Pose)